5 Best Kyoto Night Tours

 A trip to Kyoto isn’t complete without a traditional Japanese stay, so Kyoto Ryokan Kinoe is an excellent option!
 This Ryokan is set in the best area of Kyoto, within walking distance from the Gion geisha district.
 The rooms have that traditional charm with futon beds, fresh tea, and access to public baths and the charming stone garden.

-Prices vary by season but average around $300 USD per night.
+Prices vary by season but average around ¥45,000 ($300 USD) per night.
 Check availability and book this stay online here.

 Located in the Shimogyo district, Hotel Resol Kyoto Shijo Muromachi is a comfortable stay at a moderate price point.
-The rooms are spacious and modern, ranging from Hollywood twin to double rooms.
-You can enjoy the onsite restaurant or you’re a quick walk from downtown Kyoto’s top spots.
+The rooms are spacious and modern, ranging from Hollywood twins to double rooms.
+You can enjoy the on-site restaurant, or you’re a quick walk from downtown Kyoto’s top spots.

 For more options, check out all of the hotels in Kyoto here!